 Prototypes and Technologies

-The GoURMET project will develop methods for extracting data and training reliable and robust machine translation, for languages and domains with low amounts of translated training materials.
-In order to do this, we will pursue four complimentary research directions and we will also integrate our solutions into our user partner workflows.
+The GoURMET project develops methods for extracting data and training reliable and robust machine translation, for languages and domains with low amounts of translated training materials.
+In order to do this, we pursue four complimentary research directions and we will also integrate our solutions into our user partner workflows.

 Four main work fields